 Vaping has become pretty popular because it's easier than smoking.
 But the vast majority is still smoked.

-And how do you think people's attitudes toward weed are going to change now that it's becoming legal?
+And how do you think people's attitudes towards weed are going to change now that it's becoming legal?
 Would you feel comfortable smoking with your parents?

 Just like I wouldn't smoke tobacco around my parents, I wouldn't smoke weed around them.
 Not that I smoke tobacco, but I just wouldn't feel comfortable.
 As for smoking weed in public, I don't think much is going to change.
 Making it legal isn't going to be a huge deal because people are used to it anyway, especially where we live.
 Like you go downtown Vancouver, it's everywhere.